BEV, PHEV, HEV, ICE – what on earth do they mean?

 So, braking = charging the on-board battery.
 This is one of the ways how HEVs get round the problem of not being able to plug in like a PHEV.

-Actually, HEVs also charge their very small batteries by burning petrol or diesel inside their internal combustion engines.
+Actually, HEVs also charge their small batteries by burning petrol or diesel inside their internal combustion engines.
 This is the not so green side of the battery technology in a HEV.

 The acronym barely needs explaining: